sai-krishna-msk/FaceRecognition/README.md

 ### Training the model-:
-I have used svm to train the model of the embeddings
+I have used svm to train the model of the embeddings, in open face implementation

 ### Face recognition summary -:
 Trying many different, methods(learning many implementations) I ended up with using implementation from